BanditCLX/atariFilemgr/README.md

 ## Version History

 **Version 1.8**
-- Add `.me` to the list of viewable text files and assign document icons
 - Add executable formats (`.prg`, `.tos`, `.ttp`, `.acc`) to the file viewer
 - Add Text View Format selector to the text viewer with three options:
   - **RAW TEXT**: Warns when trying to read a binary executable or data block